-Click the Search and Insert Functions button to search for built-in LabTalk functions.
+Click the Search and Insert Functions button to search for built-in LabTalk functions

-10.7 Manipulation of Matrix Data
+9.7 Manipulation of Matrix Data

 Utility Menu Access For an XY coordinate pair picked with the Screen Reader, output Z values for for the matrix stack (multiple matrix objects) to a worksheet.
 Matrix: Pixel Extraction Flip or Rotate a matrix.
 Matrix: Rotate90 Matrix: Flip: Vertical Matrix: Flip: Horizontal Resize a matrix using one of four methods (Expand, Shrink, Interpolate and Pad).
-For Origin 2023, when method (Resize Option) is Interpolate, a new Interpolate Method = Barycentric is added.
-Subsequently, two fields X Coordinates Matrix and Y Coordinates Matrix, are added to set boundaries.
-Transpose a matrix.
+Matrix: Resize Transpose a matrix.
 Matrix: Transpose Generate a 3-dimensional dataset by transforming XYZ values by formula.
-Matrix: Generate Grid Expand the matrix by scaling in Matrix: Expand the X and Y directions.
-Shrink the matrix by some row/column factor, using one of several shrink methods.
-Matrix: Shrink Use a palette file to transform a matrix in Image Mode.
+Matrix: Generate Grid Expand the matrix by scaling in the X and Y directions.
+Matrix: Expand Shrink the matrix by some row/column factor, using one of several shrink methods.
+Matrix: Shrink

+Use a palette file to transform a matrix in Image Mode.
 Set a system variable to apply a color palette (Style toolbar, Palettes button) to all matrix objects (@MAP=0, default) or only the active matrix object (@MAP=1).
 Matrix: Apply Palette to Color Map Convert a matrix of values to worksheet columns (see next section).
 Matrix: Convert to Worksheet

-10.8 Changing the Color Scheme of a Matrix
+9.8 Changing the Color Scheme of a Matrix